jorks/MacPkgGen/README.md

 ## Cloning an Existing Project

-When you clone an existing project you will need to run a script to install the `install_dependencies.sh` script to:
+When you clone an existing project you will need to run the `install_dependencies.sh` script.
+This will:

-- Check for Xcode CLT and prompt you to install them if they are missing.
+- Check for Xcode CLT and prompt you to install them if they are missing
 - Install MunkiPKG
 - Add the git pre-commit hook
-- Sync the BOM file into your local project.
+- Sync the BOM file into the local git project.